ccallawa/alyvix_doc/stylesheet.rst

 .. todo::

+   A section on Sphinx/HTML/CSS

    * Add new options available from the :file:`_static/css/custom.css` such as ``short-code-block``:
      ``big-nums, big-nums-xxl, :class:short-bignums, and medium-code-block``
    * Change the horizontal scroll bar (e.g., on wide console commands) to something more modern
+   * Describe how the todo:: role works